 Jimmy then embarked on a solo career which saw him chalk up more hits including another stirring disco cover of Sylvester's You Make Me Feel (Mighty Real ) (No. 5), To Love Somebody (No. 8) and Francoise Hardy's Comment Te Dire Adieu, a duet in French with June Miles (No. 14).
 Jimmy has also collaborated on singles with the The Weathergirls and Sparks.

-Jimmy Somerville performs his solo hits as well as the many hits he had with his two hugely successful bands - Bronski Beat & The Communards.
+Jimmy Somerville is currently available for playing live at corporate and private events with his 15-piece band, performing his solo hits as well as the many hits he had with his two hugely successful bands - Bronski Beat & The Communards.

 Tags for Jimmy Somerville